 Even though I missed my high school years, I feel that I got more out of what I did do.
 I feel that I'm better prepared for the world than any class could ever teach.

-I started my professional teaching computer repair a graphic design at a trade school and then moved on to working for a company that provided internet services and website design.
+I started my professional life teaching computer repair a graphic design at a trade school and then moved on to working for a company that provided internet services and website design.
 I then went to work for a medium size western and work retailer, lasted about 6 years there before I had to quit working due to the stress that my boss was putting on me, it was not the job, it was him.
 I was the computer guy, that did a lot of other things too.
 I really don't know how to describe what all I did.

 Then I went to work for Wal-Mart in the Electronics Department, but decided to move back up north from Florida to be closer to my family.
 Now I am a freelance graphic designer and starting some online businesses just to keep me busy.